 Inflation Rate in South Korea averaged 6.96 percent from 1966 until 2022, reaching an all time high of 32.50 percent in October of 1980 and a record low of -0.40 percent in September of 2019.
 This page provides the latest reported value for - South Korea Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Korea Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Inflation Rate in South Korea is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in South Korea to stand at 3.10 in 12 months time.
-In the long-term, the South Korea Inflation Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.
+Inflation Rate in South Korea is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Inflation Rate is projected to trend around 1.60 percent in 2023 and 2.20 percent in 2024, according to our econometric models.